kuzzleio/documentation/src/sdk-reference/js/6/auth/credentials-exist/index.md

 # credentialsExist

-Checks that the current authenticated user has credentials for the specified authentication `<strategy>`.
+Checks that the current authenticated user has credentials for the specified authentication strategy.

 ## Arguments